 A large power button above the screen lets you choose modes.
 Vary wattage from 1W up and temp between 200F and 600F.
 In the latter setting, you can build or install coils as low as 0.06 ohms.
 That is atomizer agility at its finest.

 These mods look big until you see a picture of someone holding one, and then you realize how tiny they are.
 That does not stop SMOK from installing a relatively large screen measuring just under one inch.
 That OLED display is set a little way back from the exterior, and for a good reason.

 Although this might cast a bit of shadow, it stops the screen from coming into direct contact with the floor if you drop the mod.
 The frame is durable, but screens are often fragile.

-Several companies supply the KOOPOR Mini 2 by SMOK as part of a starter set.
-It will be packaged with a sub-ohm atomizer tank, such as the Helmet and SMOK, a 2-ml RBA with an insulated mouthpiece, and metal reinforcement around the glass.
+Several companies supply the Koopor Mini 2 by Smok as part of a starter set.
+It comes in a package with a sub-ohm atomizer tank, such as the Helmet and Smok, a 2-ml RBA with an insulated mouthpiece, and metal reinforcement around the glass.
 The TFV4 is more flexible; pre-built Nickel 200 coils are available.

 Overall usage of the Smok Koopor Mini 2 review has suggested enough features for most extreme vapers to understand the value of minor mods.
 Its OLED display is clear and does not bother eyes to view the controls.
 Other than the flawed firmware, there is nothing to complain about for such an incredible small box mod that can sniff in suits pockets without a bulge.
 Well, the USB port now has respect for multifunction.
 It can be used to charge the battery and upgrades the firmware when needed.